efcasado/bunny/README.md

 - If the owner of a channel goes down (i.e. the process who openned the channel), Bunny takes care of terminating the channel owned by that process.

+- If a Bunny connection goes down, Bunny takes care of terminating all Bunny channels associated to it.

 ## Author(s)